protobom/protobom/README.md

 Developers can use the `protobom` library to generate SBOM documents based on the content of a separate SBOM document, as shown by the sbom-convert project (https://github.com/bom-squad/sbom-convert).

 However, the `protobom` intermediate representation could also be used to create a new SBOM document.
 Developers could create a new `protobom` document and use the Go programming language to populate the fields needed in the SBOM document.
-The developer would then create a new Writer to define where the SBOM should be written, to which format the SBOM should be written (default is CycloneDX 1.4), and call WriteStream() passing in the programmatically-defined SBOM structure.
+The developer would then create a new Writer to define where the SBOM should be written, and to which format the SBOM should be written passing in the programmatically-defined SBOM structure.
+The protobom 0.2.0 release includes five registered serializer formats for Writer.New(): SPDX23JSON, CDX12JSON, CDX13JSON, CDX14JSON, and CDX15JSON.

 ```
 package main

 import (
 	"fmt"
-	"io/ioutil"
 	"os"

+	"github.com/bom-squad/protobom/pkg/formats"
 	"github.com/bom-squad/protobom/pkg/sbom"
 	"github.com/bom-squad/protobom/pkg/writer"
 )